 - 10.1 Data Storage and Processing Facilities.
-Customer agrees that Google may, subject to Section 10.2 (Transfers of Data Out of the EEA and Switzerland), store and process Customer Personal Data in the United States of America and any other country in which Google or any of its Subprocessors maintains facilities. - 10.2 Transfers of Data Out of the EEA and Switzerland.
-Google will ensure that:

-- (a) the parent company of the Google group, Google LLC, remains selfcertified under Privacy Shield on behalf of itself and its wholly-owned U.S. subsidiaries; and - (b) the scope of Google LLC's Privacy Shield certification includes Customer Personal Data. - 10.3 Data Centre Information.
+Customer agrees that Google may, subject to Section 10.2 (Transfers of Data), store and process Customer Personal Data in the United States of America and any other country in which Google or any of its Subprocessors maintains facilities. - 10.2 Transfers of Data.
+Google will ensure that: - (a) the parent company of the Google group, Google LLC, remains selfcertified under Privacy Shield; and - (b) the scope of Google LLC's Privacy Shield certification includes Customer Personal Data. - 10.3 Data Centre Information.
 Information about the locations of Google data centres is available at www.google.com/about/datacenters/inside/locations/index.html.